msantos/gen_icmp/README.md

             * Address is a tuple representing the IPv4 or IPv6 source address

             * TTL is the IP TTL
-                * IPv4: TTL take from the IP header
+                * IPv4: TTL taken from the IP header
                 * IPv6: the socket's hop limit returned from getsockopt(IPV6_UNICAST_HOPS) (this is not the packet's TTL, it is the socket's max TTL)